apache/lucene-solr/example/README.txt

   http://localhost:8983/solr/admin/

 To add documents to the index, use the post.sh script in the exampledocs subdirectory (while Solr is running), for example:

   cd exampledocs
   ./post.sh *.xml

 See also README.txt in the solr subdirectory, and check http://wiki.apache.org/solr/SolrResources for a list of tutorials and introductory articles.

+NOTE: This Solr example server references SolrCell jars outside of the server directory with <lib> statements in the solrconfig.xml.
+If you make a copy of this example server and wish to use the ExtractingRequestHandler (SolrCell), you will need to copy the required jars into solr/lib or update the paths to the jars in your solrconfig.xml.